Generative Adversarial Networks Applied to Synthetic Financial Scenarios Generation: Economic Scenario Generation

 \subsection{Historical dataset}

-Let us formalise the content presented in Sec.~\ref{sec:intro}.
 We consider a tabular set of historical data $\{\bm{y}_i\}_{i=1,\dots,n}$.
-Each sample is composed of $n^{\text{i}}$ instrument-specific features, the respective $n^{\text{i}}$ transitions $t\rightarrow t+1$ and $n^{\text{s}}$ state variable transitions.
-The possibility to describe financial time series via tabular data lies on the assumption of them being Markovian series.
-In particular, a single sample $\bm{y}_i$ is structured as follows
+We are given a time increment $h$ representing the elementary duration on which the variations of the variables will be taken.
+This elementary time unit $h$ is used to generate features values at $p$ future dates from their current levels: $t_0 + h, t_0 + 2\times h..., t_0 + p\times h$.
+Each sample is composed of $n^{(\text{i})}$ instrument-specific features, the respective $n^{(\text{i})}$ transitions $t\rightarrow t+h$ and $n^{(\text{s})}$ state variable transitions.
+This representation involving only one time step forward relies on the assumption that the underlying vector process governing the features evolution is Markovian.
+A single sample $\bm{y}_i=\bm{y}^{(k)}_t$ is therefore structured as follows